ietf-rats-wg/eat/draft-ietf-rats-eat.md

 RATS Architecture {{RATS.Architecture}} describes what is called an endorsement.
 This is an input to the verifier that is usually the basis of the trust placed in an EAT and the attester that generated it.
 It may contain the public key for verification of the signature on the EAT.
-It may contain reference values to which EAT claims are compared as part of the verification process.
 It may contain implied claims, those that are passed on to the relying party in attestation results.

 There is not yet any standard format(s) for an endorsement.